Avik-Das-567/Linear-Regression-with-Python/Additional Exercise/README.md

 ## Key Highlights

-- Reusable object-oriented model implementation

-- Full gradient descent implementation from scratch
+- Implemented reusable linear regression model in a standalone Python class

-- Real-data regression practice using a tabular dataset
+- Applied regression to a real-world style dataset

-- Clean separation of model and training logic

-- Visual evaluation of learning behavior
+- Visualized training convergence and prediction accuracy

 ---